abusyahmie/nrf52dk-dht22/README.md

 I run this app on my device nRF52_DK-nRF52832 and it is working successfully.

-I used GitHub Copilot to turn to turn the app into a BLE peripheral that advertises a custom Environmental Service with temperature and humidity characteristics (read + notify).
+I used GitHub Copilot to turn the app into a BLE peripheral that advertises a custom Environmental Service with temperature and humidity characteristics (read + notify).
 The code periodically samples the DHT22, exposes the last-measured values for reads, and notifies subscribed centrals.
 It also handles connections and safe disconnection.

 I managed to get it worked.
 I still continuing enhancing this app further using GitHub Copilot as an assistant.